Barrie Environmental Centre 272 Ferndale Drive NorthRethinkWaste@barrie.ca (705) 739-4219

 For residential collection of organics, there are multiple ways to determine your curbside collection schedule:

-Multi-Residential Organics Collection Calendar includes dates for organics carts collection at multi-residential buildings (6 units or more).
+Please refer to Multi-Residential Diversion Programs for schedule information re organics carts collection at multi-residential buildings (6 units or more).

 705-739-4219 for delivery of large or small green bins or visit